 Although the statute is generally referred to as the dog bite statute, there are a number of other situations where you can collect money damages as a result of being injured by a dog.
 Our office recently handled two such cases where we collected hundreds of thousands of dollars for individuals who were injured where a dog was involved.

-In the other case, our client was riding a horse on a public beach, which was permissible, during the colder months.
-As she was riding her horse a dog came running down the beach, that was off leash, and attempted to attack her horse thereby causing the horse to rear up and throw our client to the ground.
+In the other case, our client was riding a horse on a public beach, which was permissible during the colder months.
+As she was riding her horse, a dog that was off-leash came running down the beach and attempted to attack her horse- thereby causing the horse to rear up and throw our client to the ground.
 As a result of this fall, she sustained an injury to her hand.
 We were also able to collect significant money damages for her despite the fact that she was not even touched by the dog.

-We will also be happy to give you a free copy of our Connecticut dog bite book which gives you specific information about how to get develop your dog injury claim and how to get more money for your case.
+We will also be happy to give you a copy of our Connecticut dog bite book which gives you specific information about how to get develop your dog injury claim and how to get more money for your case.
 Download our FREE eBook here: The Crash Course on Dog Bite Claims In Connecticut

 - what to do first;